Kea DDNS

 Key features:

-TSIG key management (HMAC-MD5 through HMAC-SHA512)
+TSIG key management with auto-generation (HMAC-MD5 through HMAC-SHA512)

-Forward and reverse DNS zone configuration
+Forward and reverse DNS zone configuration with reverse zone auto-derive

 Per-subnet DDNS policy for both DHCPv4 and DHCPv6